 - The entrance ticket costs 5 euros

-Finally, I recommend to look at Kirschgarten Square where you can see the very old part of the town with its wonderful half-timbered houses.
-This square has existed since the 14th century and it is the oldest part of Mainz.
-The area has an absolutely amazing vibes, surrounded with old low-rise houses and decorated with a small fountain with a copy of the Madonna.
+Finally, I recommend looking at Kirschgarten Square where you can see the very old part of the town with its wonderful half-timbered houses.
+This square has existed since the 14th century and it is the oldest part of it.
+The area has absolutely amazing vibes, surrounded with old low-rise houses and decorated with a small fountain with a copy of the Madonna.

 Other important towns in the Rhineland-Palatinate region are Koblenz and Trier.
 This is where travelers usually go after visiting Mainz.
 The region is also famous for the picturesque Moselle Valley, where you can find romantic castles and palaces.
 They are located on the banks of Moselle River, so the road is quite picturesque.
 The distance between Mainz and Koblenz is 100 km (see on the map); the distance between Mainz and Trier is 150 km (see on the map).
 There are no direct trains to Koblenz or Trier from Mainz though, only options with changes.